pydantic/pydantic/docs/concepts/types.md

 #### Generics

-You can use type variables within `Annotated` to make re-usable modifications to types:
+You can use type variables within `Annotated` to make reusable modifications to types:

 ```python
 from typing import Any, List, Sequence, TypeVar